 Barring unexpected system errors, there are few circumstances that would cause any of the above activities to fail for an endpoint that is granted manage access to a given U-Subject, and any error situation that does occur should be reported back to the requesting party.
 Having a U-Subject's applicable U-Subject Policies change or deny a request to change the ACL or operational parameters is not considered an "error" but the requesting U-Endpoint should be informed of any such situations.
-If a U-Endpoint attempts any of the above actions but does not have manage access, the response from the U-Infrastructure should simply note the request failed without distinguishing between the cases where the U-Endpoint lacks manage access to the U-Subject, or the U-Subject in question does not exist.
+If a U-Endpoint attempts any of the above actions but does not have manage access, the response from the U-Infrastructure should simply note the request failed without distinguishing between the cases where the U-Endpoint lacks manage access to the U-Subject, the U-Endpoint lacks discovery access to the U-Subject, or the U-Subject in question does not exist.